 It took about 8 applications of the stripper (and waiting and sanding in between each layer) to get to the bare wood.
 And after we stripped all the old paint, we used the stripper cleaner to be sure the surface was free of any old sticky “gunk.”
 Below are some progress pictures:

-The fireplace mantel pictured to the left is shown after stripping about 6 layers off.
+The fireplace mantel pictured above is shown after stripping about 3 layers off.

 Next I gave the salvaged fireplace mantel a whitewash finish.